 (H) Vigorously pursuing all objections to claims and adversary proceedings filed on behalf of the debtor to a final order or judgement; and

-(I) Vigorously defending all adversary proceedings filed against the debtor to final order or judgment.
+(I) Vigorously defending all adversary proceedings filed against the debtor to a final order or judgment.

-(2) Charges total compensation that does not exceed the amount set forth (see Attorney Fee Compensation.)
+(2) Charges total compensation that does not exceed the amount set forth on the Court's website at http://www.alnb.uscourts.gov/forms/all-forms.
 The compensation charged must be commensurate with the nature and complexity of the case and be based upon the reasonably anticipated amount of time to be expended on the case.

 (3) Provides competent services consistent with and in compliance with the Code and Bankruptcy Rules.